diogommpr/PORDATA-data-integration-analysis/README.md

 3. **2024-specific dataset (one row per municipality)**: subset for the year 2024, with one row per municipality.
 4. **2024-specific detailed dataset (multiple rows per crime type)**: subset for the year 2024, with multiple rows per municipality depending on the crime type.

-These datasets are saved in the `data/processed/` folder and were used for all analyses presented in this project.
+These datasets are saved in the `data/processed/` folder.
 The statistical analyses were run on the **2024-specific dataset (one row per municipality)**.

 ## 4. Methodology
 The project followed these main steps: